pratyakshm/WinRice/doc/Settings.md

 ## App Installation

-WinRice will ask if user wants to install apps.

-#### If the user wants to install apps...

-WinRice will ask them the method of app installation between [Winstall](https://github.com/pratyakshm/WinRice/blob/main/doc/winget/winstall.md) and [WinGet import](https://github.com/pratyakshm/WinRice/blob/main/doc/winget/import.md).
+WinRice asks if you want to install apps.
+If you choose to do so, you will be presented with two methods of app installation, which are [Winstall](https://github.com/pratyakshm/WinRice/blob/main/doc/winget/winstall.md) and [WinGet import](https://github.com/pratyakshm/WinRice/blob/main/doc/winget/import.md).

-#### If the user does not want to install apps...

-WinRice will respect that.

 ## App Uninstallation

-WinRice will ask if the user wants to uninstall non-essential apps.
-These are apps that are left unused by most users hence considered non-essential.
+WinRice asks if you want to uninstall some built-in apps that are generally left unused.
+To learn more, see [App-uninstallation.md](https://github.com/pratyakshm/WinRice/blob/main/doc/App-uninstallation.md).

-#### If the user wants to uninstall non-essential apps...

-WinRice will uninstall non-essential apps using one of three methods which is chosen by the user.
-See [App-uninstallation.md](https://github.com/pratyakshm/WinRice/blob/main/doc/App-uninstallation.md) for detailed information on app uninstallation.

-#### If the user does not want to uninstall non-essential apps...

-WinRice will not uninstall non-essential apps.

 ### Microsoft OneDrive - Uninstallation

-If the user has accepted to uninstall non-essential apps, WinRice will ask them if they want to uninstall Microsoft OneDrive too.
+WinRice asks if you want to uninstall OneDrive.

-#### If the user chooses to uninstall Microsoft OneDrive...

-It is uninstalled.

-#### Otherwise...

-Microsoft OneDrive is left untouched.

 ## Feature Installation